 - We live among a rainbow of opinions, judgements even and it is often hard to hear one’s own voice.
 It is more often than not that those who want to impose their way as the only right one have us doubt our own choices, and have us believe that we are less than we are because we are not them and do not have the same belief system.
 To that, in a letter to his nephew, Baldwin retorts “Please try to remember that what they believe, as well as what they do and cause you to endure, does not testify to your inferiority but to their inhumanity and fear.“

-- It is a rare, avant-gardist and daring position, especially in Balwin’s times and environment, that where God is concerned, there is a condition to his/her existence that denies him/her as an end and only acknowledge him/her if she/he provides a way to something greater, specifically freedom and love. – “If the concept of God has any use, it is to make us larger, freer, and more loving.
+- It is a rare, avant-gardist and daring position, especially in Balwin’s times and environment, that where God is concerned, there is a condition to his/her existence that denies him/her as an end and only acknowledge him/her if she/he provides a way to something greater, specifically freedom and love.
+But by God, is it refreshing and reviving!
+“If the concept of God has any use, it is to make us larger, freer, and more loving.
 If God can’t do that, it’s time we got rid of him.”

 - But among all saying, to bring everyone back to the reality of our interdependence, whomever we identify ourselves as, is quite the unnerving revelation.
 To be told the emotional -and once physical- captors are as enslaved as their prisoners, that it is not just about freeing ourselves but also freeing them is a deep lesson in emotional and philosophical emancipation – “We cannot be free until they are free.’“

 Editor’s note – James Baldwin was celebrated during Cabaret for Freedom special James Baldwin on the 13th of October 2018 by the likes of award-winning writer Jackie Kay, Jamaican poet Kei Miller with new work inspired by Baldwin, commissioned by MLF, and sponsored by the Royal Literary Fund, Shirley May, SuAndi, Isaiah Hull, Young Identity, Tiki Black and Billie Meredith.
-The event is josted at St John’s Church by poetess and author Shirley May and event organiser James Walmsley and is supported by the Ahmed Iqbal Ullah Education Trust.
-This was written just after this.
+The event was hosted at St John’s Church by poetess and author Shirley May and event organiser James Walmsley and was supported by the Ahmed Iqbal Ullah Education Trust.
+This article was written just after that event.